I finally made it to Evangeline! M took me out for dinner at our local fancy French restaurant to celebrate my birthday.

 For our entree, M and I split the pheasant.
 It was first presented whole to us (by yet another staff member) and then whisked back to the kitchen to be plated.
 First we had it with a mushroom ragout.
 I thought my bird was a little dry (gasp!).
 But you know, great flavor and all that.

 But the second serving of our pheasant was awesome.
 The meat was perfectly cooked, and the sweet squash and bacon puree was so. effing. good.
 Really.
 Afterwards, we reminisced about the puree.
 Best part of the meal, hands down!

 And to close our epic meal, we ordered two cheeses.
 I realize in retrospect that ordering a cheese course as your dessert when you're celebrating your birthday is kinda lame.
 But that's how it happened!
-And anyway, M made me a Guiness chocolate cake that I'd like to tell you about sometime.
+And anyway, M. made me a Guinness chocolate cake that I'd like to tell you about sometime.